Skip to main content

 Document your ratings

 Alongside the scores, you can record a free-text data quality description - why those ratings were chosen, which production years and background datasets the figures rest on, and any caveats a reviewer should know.
 EN 15804 expects this narrative “data quality discussion” next to the ratings.
 Edit it in the data quality panel beside the dimension selectors, on both products and materials.
 Like the ratings themselves, it’s read-only for externally synced materials.
 Over the public API and MCP it reads and writes as dataQualityIndicators.description.
+A Declaration has its own separate data quality discussion, edited alongside the other LCA methodology fields on the Declaration itself.
+That’s the one carried into a published EPD and sent to program operators - the product and material descriptions above stay in Variable.
+Filling in one doesn’t populate the other, so write the discussion on the Declaration you’re publishing.
+See Publishing EPDs.

 Where DQR shows up